In the Name of Allah, the Most Gracious, the Most Merciful

 Childhood exposure to fictional stories of jinns, fairies, black magic, etc.

-Most religions are built on superstition, so people grow up with similar mindset.
+Most religions are built on superstition, so people grow up with a similar mindset.

 Those who earn money from these beliefs actively promote them through tricks, marketing and fear.